YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Using Socket Devices
 -------------------------------

 SOCKET devices are used to access and manipulate sockets.
 A SOCKET device can have unlimited associated sockets.
 The default limit is 64.
-Set the environment variable gtm_max_sockets to the number of maximum associated sockets sockets that you wish to set for a YottaDB process. $VIEW("MAX_SOCKETS") returns the current value of the maximum number of associated sockets.
+Set the environment variable ydb_max_sockets to the number of maximum associated sockets sockets that you wish to set for a YottaDB process. $VIEW("MAX_SOCKETS") returns the current value of the maximum number of associated sockets.

 At any time, only one socket from the collection can be the current socket.
 If there is no current socket, an attempt to READ from, or WRITE to the device, generates an error.